What we do

 - We work with libraries, archives and museums to present digitised content on the web using open standards

-- We work with you to build engaging experiences, from exploring collections at scale to telling a story about a single object
+- We work with organisations and projects of varying sizes to create engaging digital experiences, from exploring collections at scale to telling a story about a single object

-- Our enrichment pipeline adds new content to digital objects through text recognition, image analysis, natural language processing and machine learning techniques
+- Our enrichment software adds new content to digital objects through text recognition, image analysis, natural language processing and machine learning techniques

 - Our crowdsourcing and annotation tools allow people to enrich digital objects, from transcription, tagging and geolocation through to personal recollections and counter-narratives